Enjoy your day without the risk of amusement park accident with these tips!

 - The size of the ride.
-If the seat is too large or too small for you or your kid there is a huge chance you might fall off the ride and plunge to your death.
+If the seat is too large or too small for you or your kid, there is a huge chance you might fall off the ride.
+This is sometimes overlooked and causes amusement park deaths.

-- The length and angle of the safety restraints must fit snuggly across the hipbone at an angle from the shoulder to the chest down to the hip.
-Not on the face, neck, and stomach.
+- The length and angle of the safety restraints must fit snugly across the hipbone at an angle from the shoulder to the chest down to the hip, not on the face, neck, and stomach.
 A loose safety restraint is not safe at all.

 - Chaperone your child to ensure their safety on a ride.

 Never go on a thrill riding spree.
 This can increase the probability of injuries.
 You can either take a more relaxed ride in between or take breaks.
 This is with twice the emphasis for those with kids.

 Don’t insist on having your children taking the ride, even though they don’t meet the age and height requirement.
 Other safety rules to follow are:

 Breaking News Alert: Facebook Is Suppressing Politically Conservative Content.
 Join PatriotPlanet.com Today and Let Your Voice Be Heard.

 - Don’t stand up until the ride comes to a complete stop lest you fall off or get thrown out.